 C: What’s great about the South is that the idea of hospitality is second-nature.
 One of my favorites in Charleston is Hominy Grill.
 It is just the epitome of Southern casual dining.
 Breakfast, lunch, dinner — every single meal is just wonderful.
 Usually when I go to Charleston, I go right from the plane to Hominy Grill.
 I try to get there for breakfast — they do shrimp and grits and different egg dishes.
 Whatever they serve is usually seasonal, wonderful, delicious.
 Last time I was there I had shad roe and scrambled eggs for breakfast.

 F: What do you recommend for barbecue?

-It's in Folly Beach, which is just a little outside of Charleston.
+C: Melvin’s Barbeque.
+It’s in Folly Beach, which is just a little outside of Charleston.
 Really great barbecue.
-You know, South Carolina is really more of a mustard-based barbecue, and I think it's really great.
-They also make these onion rings that are almost like donuts -- they're dipped in donut batter and fried.
-They're huge, just awesome.
+You know, South Carolina is really more of a mustard-based barbecue, and I think it’s really great.
+They also make these onion rings that are almost like donuts — they’re dipped in donut batter and fried.
+They’re huge, just awesome.

 F: Are there any regional specialties you’re particularly fond of?

 C: There are so many little fish shacks around Charleston.
 There’s a little place called Bowen’s Island (1870 Bowen’s Island Road; 803/795-2757), an oyster grill where you sit at a picnic table, and the guy comes by with a shovel full of oysters that come off the grill and just puts [them] on the table on top of newspaper and they’re kind of steamed open from the grill — and that’s it.
 You dip them in butter and that’s all they serve.

 The other thing that’s great is on the way to Kiawah.
 There’s a pretty good Mexican population, and they have these trucks on the side of the road in North Charleston that have just wonderful Mexican food.
 Sort of something you don’t expect at all, but it’s there.